-The Office for Identity, Student Engagement, and Access (ISEA) enhances access to community and resources to ensure all students know they belong and can thrive during their time at Clark.
+The Office of Identity, Student Engagement, and Access (ISEA) enhances access to community and resources for students to ensure they know they belong and can thrive during their time at Clark.
 Our team empowers students holistically by cultivating social and cultural capital and resources for communities that have been systematically and historically underserved.
 Our space honors the advocacy, activism, and legacy of the students, staff, and faculty who have come before us, making this space and community possible.
-Through intentional mentoring, identity-centered experiences, and spaces that build community, we advocate for and empower students to find their voice and provide support to help them actualize their potential.
+Through intentional mentoring, identity-centered experiences, and spaces that build community, we advocate for, support, and empower students to find their voice and realize their potential.